The Flu – To Vaccinate or Not to Vaccinate?

 - Flu injections may provide some short-term resistance, but tend to disrupt the immune system, and so make you more likely to get a cold or flu in the future.
 A review of a number of studies from British Columbia, Quebec and Ontario suggests that people who received a seasonal flu shot were about twice as likely to catch the swine flu, compared to people who didn’t.
 (Cold and flu tablets or syrups that suppress the symptoms of a cold or flu also disrupt the immune system.
 And having a great immune system is one of the best things you can do to lessen the risk of developing cancer.)

 So please give some thought to whether you need to have a flu shot this year, or if you are better off without it.
-Consider boosting your immune system instead, by taking plenty of vitamin C and zinc, sunshine, having plenty of rest, and reducing your stress levels.
-To really give your immunity a boost, powerful treatments and supplements are available at the clinic.
-And if you do come down with a cold or flu, we have naturopathy products that, if done straight away, can often get rid of it almost immediately.
+Consider boosting your immune system instead, such as by taking plenty of vitamin C and zinc, sunshine, having plenty of rest, and reducing your stress levels.